LisiLisenok/Chime/scheduling.md

 The request sent to the _Chime_ has to contain **operation** and **name** keys.
 Name key provides scheduler or timer name.
 While operation key shows an action _Chime_ has to perform.
 There are only four possible operations:
-* create - create new scheduler or timer.
+* create - create new scheduler or timer;
-* delete - delete scheduler with all its timers.
+* delete - delete scheduler with all its timers;
-* info - request info on _Chime_ or on a particular scheduler or timer.
+* info - request info on _Chime_ or on a particular scheduler or timer;
 * state - set or get scheduler or timer state (running, paused or completed).